WLSF/Sonda-import/README.md

+# Sonda
-# Network data usage "sonda" for plotting graphs of irradiance
+Network data usage "sonda" for plotting graphs of irradiance